theqrl-community/faqq/_faq/quantum-computing-is-coming.md

 - NISQ Era devices on the horizon[^NISQ].
 - It presents revolutionary opportunities for AI[^AI], chemistry[^CHEM], materials science[^MATERIALS], finance[^FINANCE], and more.
-- The USA[^USA], China[^CHINA], and EU[^EU] and other nation states are investing heavily into quantum computing.
+- The USA[^USA], China[^CHINA], EU[^EU] and other nation states are investing heavily into quantum computing.
 - Tech giants such as Google[^GOOGLE], IBM[^IBM], Intel[^INTEL], and Microsoft[^MICROSOFT] are already competing for market share.

-As a byproduct of this global arms race, quantum computers powerful enough to break modern cryptography are expected to exist within 10-20 years, if not sooner.
+As a byproduct of this global technilogical arms race, quantum computers powerful enough to break modern cryptography are expected to exist within 10-20 years, if not sooner.

 ### Footnotes